gullitmiranda/mac-migration-tool/README.md

 - Sync home folder
 - Analyze and filter sync logs
-- Export and install applications
+- Export and install applications using Homebrew
 - Migrate settings
 - Dry-run option for testing